Last Updated on

 I then learned about how to hide pinnable images in my posts so they would be available for pinners to pick when the pinned an article.

-Around the same time I discovered Social Warfare.
+Around the same time, I discovered Social Warfare. (affiliate link)

-Social Warfare is a social sharing plugin for WordPress.
-I have tried many different social share plugins over the years but was disappointed with the features they offered.
+Social Warfare (affiliate link) is a social sharing plugin for WordPress.
+I have tried many social share plugins over the years but was disappointed with the features they offered.
 Some plugins would slow my site down while others did not look pleasing.

-What won me over with Social Warfare was not only how I was able to decide where I could put the social share buttons but also it allows my to create hidden images that are shared to the social media platforms.
+What won me over was that Social Warfare (affiliate link) was not only how I was able to decide where I could put the social share buttons but also it allows me to create hidden images that are shared to the social media platforms.

 So I can create an Image for Pinterest, Twitter, and Facebook as well as customize the caption.
 I am able to brand the images to my business helping me to build brand awareness.

-If you are frustrated with your social shares, give Social Warfare a try.
+If you are frustrated with your social shares, give Social Warfare (affiliate link) a try.